dunbarlabNIH/LongTerm_ClonalTracking/README.md

 Source folder contains scripts performing calculations/graphing are referred to by the main script and loaders.

 Results folder is empty, and this is where your outputs from the main script will be stored.
+Results.txt is just to have github have the folder.
+Can delete once repository is downloaded.

 Supplemental Figure 2 data and code is provided.
 It is separate from the main script as well.
 Simply update the directories in the script for results.